Beyond Pocky: This online market sells some of Japan’s tastiest and most authentic snack foods

 Before Taing founded Bokksu in 2015, he spent several years living in Tokyo and working for e-commerce giant Rakuten.
 “It was a traditional, hierarchical, conservative company,” he explained.
 “I went back into the closet for the first time since high school.”

-While facing personal challenges during his four years abroad, Taing, who is Chinese-American but studied Japanese during his undergrad years at Stanford, still followed his long-time passion for Japanese culture and cuisine.
+While facing personal challenges during his four years abroad, Taing, who is Cambodian-Chinese-American but studied Japanese during his undergrad years at Stanford, still followed his long-time passion for Japanese culture and cuisine.
 When he returned to New York (“where I could be my whole authentic self”) to pursue a degree in computer science at Columbia, Taing developed a concept to bridge cultures through authentic Japanese snacks.
 Specifically, the small-maker ones he couldn’t find at any Asian market, even in New York. (“It was mostly Pocky and Hi-Chew.”)

 Bokksu launched in 2016 as a subscription service, shipping 14-15 Japanese snacks from different regions across the country.
 Every box arrives with a small pamphlet, walking the consumer through each snack and its maker, and each item is strategically picked for taste and aesthetic value.
 In short: “It needs to be super freaking delicious,” Taing said.
 “And it can’t just be for shock value or have Hello Kitty on it.”